• Skip to main content

 In terms of flavor, nettles taste mild, not unlike spinach but with a bit more brightness.
 Burrs aside, nettle leaves are soft and tender.

-Nettles are covered in natural protective burrs (think very fine cactus prickers), so in order to enjoy this special spring and summer green, you’ll have to tame those leaves first.
+Nettles are covered in natural protective burrs (think very fine cactus prickers), so in order to enjoy this special spring and summer green (here, as a nettle pesto recipe), you’ll have to tame those leaves first.

 how to make nettle pesto

 Cooking stinging nettles is not hard, but you want to get it right so you don’t get the little burrs on your skin.
-Here’s what to do:
+Here’s what to do to cook nettles and make this nettle pesto recipe with pasta:

 1. First, blanch the nettles: Heat up a big pot of salted, boiling water.
 Then, without touching the nettles, dump them directly from the bag into the pot.
 Press them with a slotted spoon or tongs to fully submerge them.
 Let them cook for about 45 seconds to one minute.
 This wilts and neutralizes the burrs.